wiiees/pyling23/classes/01_Introduction.md

 - Classes
 - Quizzes
 - Submittables ✉️: submit on Brightspace _prior_ to the class when the homework is due, or earlier if you would like feedback on it during class.
 - Midterm and final exam [in part written, in part programming]
+- Office hours: Tuesdays 15-16pm.

 All files on Github; submit submittables through Brightspace.